thcipriani/gerrit-stats/README.md

     group by repo, reviewer
     order by count desc;

+Reviewer load by repo:

+    select
+        repo, count(distinct author_id) as count
+    from changes
+    where type = 'codereivew'
+        and vote = 2
+    group by repo
+    order by count desc;

-Patchsets by non-wmf folks +2'd by wmf folks:
+Patchsets by volunteers(-ish) folks +2'd by non-volunteer(-ish) folks:

     WITH earliest_patch AS (
       SELECT